smoke-you/pyLiveKML/docs/how-it-works.md

 A `NetworkLinkControl` object, or "NLC", is the primary means of performing dynamic publishing.

-The NLC hosts a `Container` (which may be either a `Document` or `Folder`, in terms of concrete classes), and works to keep that `Container` synchronized with GEP.
-Each time the NLC's `construct_sync` method is executed, it walks the tree of it's `Container`, looking for and noting KML objects with a state that is not IDLE or CREATED.
+The NLC hosts a list of `Container`s (each of which may be either a `Document` or `Folder`, in terms of concrete classes), and works to keep the list of `Container`s synchronized with GEP.
+Each time the NLC's `construct_sync` method is executed, it walks the tree of it's `Container`s, looking for and noting KML objects with a state that is not IDLE or CREATED.
 It will record no more than `update_limit` `Create`, `Change` or `Delete` operations before publishing an `<Update>` tag containing all of the synchronization updates that it has gathered.
 As objects are listed for synchronization, their `synchronized` method is called.

 It is also possible to statically publish an NLC, using it's conventional `construct_kml` and/or `build_kml` methods.
 Before calling these methods, the required operations - create, change, and delete, or a custom sequence, - should first be added to the NLC's `update` attribute.